 Get Stuff We Love

 A search for "holiday hair" will turn up dozens of sparkly barrettes and barrel-curl tutorials.
-But for those unafraid to step outside the gift box, "Christmas tree hair" was this year's big winner on social media.
+But for those unafraid to step outside the gift box, "Christmas tree hair" is big winner on social media.

 Not sure what we're talking about?
 Well, it's very literal: